 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-The Minister of Economic Development and Transportation has that role, as do the fisheries division and economic development, in making our country food available at the community level.
-We would like to promote harvesting and the provision of country food because, of course, it would be a benefit to all the people of Nunavut.
+The Minister of Economic Development and Transportation has that role, as do the Fisheries and Sealing Division and Economic Development in making our country food available at the community level.
+We would like to promote harvesting and the provision of country food because, of course, it would be a benefit to all the people of Nunavut, but there is a low program uptake at this time.
 Thank you, Mr. Speaker.